danchanka/docusaurustest/docs/Object_blocks.md

 *PAGESIZE* pageSize

 Specification of the number of readable objects in the table.
-By default, the quantity is determined dynamically depending on the size of the component in the user interface and equals to 3\*&lt;number of visible rows in the table&gt;.
+By default, the quantity is determined dynamically depending on the size of the component in the user interface and equals to 3\*<number of visible rows in the table\>.
 A value of 0 means that all objects must be read.

 *pageSize*